Glowing0rb/discord-bot-ilaris/README.md

 # Ilaris Bot

-This is a Discord dice bot for the fan-made Ilaris rule variant of the pen and paper rpg "The Dark Eye"
+This is a Discord dice bot for the fan-made Ilaris rule variant of the pen and paper rpg "The Dark Eye" (See https://ilarisblog.wordpress.com/)

 ![Example](images/example.png)